 - Week 4: Pain-free exercises e.g. light lateral raises and rotator cuff exercises, 4 sets of 10 reps 3 times a week.
 Cycling 2 or 3 times a week.
 Start stretching exercises, hold for 30 secs, 5 times a day.

-A deltoid contusion is a bruise in the deltoid muscle which is situated on the side of the shoulder.
-This occurs after a direct impact to the muscle, usually from a hard, blunt object such as a hard ball or an opponents elbow!
-Read more on the symptoms and treatment of this shoulder injury.
+A deltoid contusion is a bruise in the deltoid muscle.
+This occurs after a direct impact on the muscle, usually from a hard, blunt object such as a hard ball or an opponent’s elbow!

 Symptoms of a Deltoid Contusion